 The spouses had changed over the years — musical spouses, as John says — but the people were the same.
 Inger had first been married to Lars Åby, but now Nina was his wife.

-Nina,who was always very generous, invited us to come and stay in Löa in the summer.
-Our home turned out to be hers and husband Lars’ “honeymoon cottage”, gorgeously situated on the little river that flows by this ‘cottage’ (to use Lennart’s word) to end up in Glatjärn in front of our friend Inger’s fairy-tale house.
+Nina, who was always very generous, invited us one evening when we had dinner with her in a restaurant in Paris to come — with friends — and stay in Löa in the summer.
+The house where we were staying turned out to be hers and husband Lars’ “honeymoon cottage”, gorgeously situated on the little river that flows by this ‘cottage’ (to use Lennart’s word) to end up in Glatjärn in front of our friend Inger’s fairy-tale house.
 With her invitation Nina sowed a seed in our minds, and the outcome was a minor invasion in the summer by us and friends the Porta family, plus François, the son of other very good friends.